 You can’t always forecast every network condition, but you can plan for the higher traffic.
 Examples of high-traffic activities include software updates, file transfers, and watching YouTube videos.

-Set up Quality of Service (QoS) on your router to optimize voice traffic on the network.
-Contact your business phone service provider for QoS tweaks for their network.
+Set up VoIP Quality of Service (QoS) on your router to optimize voice traffic on the network.
+Contact your business phone service provider for recommended QoS tweaks for their network.

 VoIP Implementation: How to Set Up a VoIP Phone System

 As you plan your VoIP deployment, you’ll want to design with growth in mind.
-After all, you are making the switch to VoIP.
+Planning ahead is crucial when setting up a VoIP phone system.

 Use this checklist to help you assess your current needs while you plan for the future.